infimalabs/space/A15/README.md

 # Glossary of Terms and Notation

-This glossary provides definitions for the specialized terminology and mathematical notation used throughout this manuscript.
+This glossary provides definitions for the specialized terminology and mathematical notation used throughout this document.

 ## Mathematical Notation